5 Tips: Promote Healthy Habits This Summer

-The Surgeon General recommends that children should engage in 60 minutes of moderate activity most days of the week.
-Make that number a goal and stick to it!
-It’s not difficult with a little creativity.
-Try exploring a new park or nature preserve, pick up some throw-back toys like jump ropes or hula hoops, get your children gardening (and eating their own fresh veggies!), or try a new water activity like paddle boarding.
-There are also numerous summer camps for children who are interested in trying a sport or particular outdoor activity—your local YMCA or park board is a great place to start your search for a camp like this.
+For older children, getting active could be as simple as taking a family bike ride on a local trail, exploring a new park or nature preserve, playing with jump ropes or toy hoops, or trying a water activity like paddleboarding.
+There are also numerous summer camps for children who are interested in trying a sport or particular outdoor activity—your local YMCA or park board is a great place to start your search for a camp.

 Children pay closer attention to the adults around them than we often realize.
-If children watch the adults in their life engage in different healthy forms of exercise and activity and enjoy a variety of fresh, nutritious foods, that behavior will be the norm for them.
+If children watch the adults in their life engage in different healthy forms of exercise and activity; use body-positive language; and enjoy a variety of fresh, nutritious foods, that behavior will be the norm for them.
 In turn, they will be that much more likely to pick up similar healthful habits themselves.

 Looking for resources on how to get your students and children thinking about healthy habits this summer?
-Check out these engaging EducationCity activities that celebrate National Fresh Fruit and Vegetable Month and that teach kids about the importance of healthful food choices!
+Check out these engaging Edmentum activities that celebrate National Fresh Fruit and Vegetable Month and that teach children about the importance of healthful food choices!